Vika1990Z/Vika1990Z.github.io/ventus/content/products/security/ssh-keys.md

 The next open page will provide your *Private Key* and you can copy it or upload the *pem file* by choosing the action that suits you best:
 ![ssh![](../../../assets/images/ssh/4.png?classes=border,shadow)

+{{% notice note %}}
->**NOTE:** You will have access to the private key only after creation, please save it to your private server if necessary.
+You will have access to the private key only after creation, please save it to your private server if necessary.
+{{% /notice %}}

 After these steps, the newly created SSH Key Pair will be added to the *SSH Keys page*.

 ## Add Public Key